'Very bullish on India,' says PM Modi after meeting ace investor Rakesh Jhunjhunwala

-Prime Minister Narendra Modi on Tuesday met Rakesh Jhunjhunwala and his wife Rekha in New Delhi and said he was delighted to meet the ace investor.
+Prime Minister Narendra Modi on Tuesday met Rakesh Jhunjhunwala and his wife Rekha in New Delhi, noting that the ace investor is very bullish about the Indian economy.

 "Delighted to meet the one and only Rakesh Jhunjhunwala...lively, insightful and very bullish on India," tweeted the Prime Minister along with a photograph.